Medicare Supplement Plans (Medigap)

 Each letter plan includes the basic benefits, starting with Plan A, and adds additional benefits or levels of coverage.

-This way, everyone can get the individual healthcare benefits they need to cover their out of pocket medical costs not covered by Original Medicare.
+This way, everyone can get the individual healthcare benefits they need to cover there out of pocket medical costs not covered by Original Medicare.

 It’s important to note that these plans only cover one individual.
 If your spouse needs coverage, they’ll be required to purchase a separate policy.